ibm-cloud-docs/cloud-object-storage/tutorials/creating-buckets-and-objects.md

-# Creating Buckets and Objects
+# Create buckets and objects

 This guide demonstrates how to create bucket and upload objects for Bluemix COS Service instance.
 It demonstrates use of the `service instance giud` and `access_token`.